dtreul/hexo-tag-yelp/README.md

 ## About
-A hexo tag plugin to embed yelp businesses in posts/pages
+A hexo tag plugin to embed yelp businesses in posts/pages.
+Also works as a helper for layouts.
 ![Sample image](/sample.png)

 ## Installation